 - The control unit detects a short-circuit between chain and track and then switches the operator off.
-If the short circuit is no longer present, the operator runs normally again. - Control or regulating units in a fixed position must be mounted within sight of the door and at a height of at least 1.5 m. - The power cord is approx. 1.2 m long. - The maximum cable length for connected accessories is 30 m.
+If the short circuit is no longer present, the operator runs normally again. - Control or regulating units in a fixed position must be mounted within sight of the door and at a height of at least 1.5 m. - The power cable is approx. 1.2 m long. - The maximum cable length for connected accessories is 30 m.

-11.3 Setting the DIP switches on the ceiling control unit
+11.3 Setting the DIP switches on the wall control unit

-Special functions can be set with the DIP switches on the ceiling control unit.
-All DIP switches are set to OFF by default.
+Special functions can be set with the DIP switches on the wall control unit.
+All DIP switches are set to "OFF" in the factory settings.

-DIP switches on the ceiling control unit ON OFF 1 ON 1234 "Conex" additional circuit board T1 defines door OPEN T2 defines door CLOSE "Conex" additional circuit board T1 pulse sequence T2 lighting function/partial opening 2 ON 1234 • Relay (MUFU)trips: during door movement and if the door is not closed • Relay (MUFU) lighting function 3 ON 1 2 3 4 • Continuous power to the complete system activated Power-saving mode activated 4 ON 1234 • COM and Signal activated as button input (partial opening) • COM and Signal activated as safety contact for photocell e.g.: door status display
+raciony commige.
+D IP switch on wall unit ON OFF L ON OFF MA 1 ON 1234 Membrane keypad T1 for defined door OPEN Membrane keypad T2 defined door CLOSE Membrane keypad T1 for pulse sequence Membrane key- pad T2 lighting function/partial opening 2 ON 1234 • Relay (MUFU) trips: during door movement and if the door is not closed Relay (MUFU) lighting function 3 ON 1234 Continuous power to the complete sys- tem activated Power-saving mode activated 4 ON 1234 COM and Signal activated as button input (partial opening) COM and Signal activated as safety contact for photocell

+^{} e.g.: Door status display